WarlockW/uer/Pretraining-model-examples.md

 UER-py allows users to combine different components (e.g. embeddings, encoders, and targets).
-Here are some examples of trying different combinations.
+Here are some examples of trying different combinations to implement frequently-used pre-training models.

 #### RoBERTa
 The example of pre-processing and pre-training for RoBERTa: